Safe Routes to School E-News

 The HIA concludes that if a school were sited within the TOD, all residents would live no more than a half-mile from the facility, thereby eliminating the need for busing and creating the potential for all students to walk or bicycle to school.
 The report also concludes that if the retail food environment were to receive careful consideration, the TOD might include a full-service grocer, and could limit or prohibit more unhealthy food options, enabling TOD residents to make food choices that would better promote health.

-In July, the National Partnership partnered with Advocacy Advance to host a webinar reviewing the year since the new transportation act MAP-21 passed in the summer of 2012.
+In July, the Safe Routes Partnership partnered with Advocacy Advance to host a webinar reviewing the year since the new transportation act MAP-21 passed in the summer of 2012.
 Most states have begun their allocation of Transportation Alternatives Program (TAP) funds, and Metropolitan Planning Organizations (MPOs) are embarking upon their processes for grant applications.
 We unveiled a number of new resources, including an interpretation of Federal Highway Administration’s (FHWA) Final Guidance of the Transportation Alternatives Program, an update on states’ progress on TAP, and a publication that provides examples of TAP applications at the MPO level and suggestions for developing the application and guidelines.
 Read more on our blog.

 Increasing Access to Play (Maggie Cooper)